fogbender/b2b-saaskit/README.md

 - We're wrapping our components in `TRPCProvider`, otherwise `useQuery` and `useMutation` won't work.
 Usually, this is done higher up in the component tree.
 - `const counterQuery = trpc.counter.getCount.useQuery();` is how we call the backend endpoint.
 You can think of `counter.getCount` as a path to the endpoint that corresponds to `counterRouter` from the previous step.
 If you've used TanStack Query, you can think of `trpc.[path].useQuery()` as the equivalent of `useQuery({ queryKey: [path], queryFn: () => fetch('http://localhost:3000/api/trpc/[path]') })`.
 - [`trpc.useContext`](https://trpc.io/docs/client/react/useContext) is a tRPC wrapper around `queryClient`.
 Its main purpose is to update the cache (used for [optimistic updates](https://tanstack.com/query/v4/docs/react/guides/optimistic-updates) and re-fetch queries.
-In our example, we'd like to see the new value for the counter right after clicking the "Increase count" button.
+In our example, we'd like to see the new value for the counter immediately after clicking the "Increase count" button.
 - `useMutation` is similar to `useQuery`, but it must be called manually with `incrementMutation.mutate()` and it'll never auto re-fetch like `useQuery`.
 (By default, `useQuery` re-fetches on window focus.)
 Conceptually, calling `useMutation` is similar to making a "POST" request - in our example, calling it causes the counter value to increase.
-- `onSettled` is called after the mutation is completed, either successfully or with an error.
+- `onSettled` is called after the mutation completes, either successfully or with an error.
 Because we know that the counter value has changed on the server, we know the value in `counterQuery.data` is out of date.
 To get the current value, we invalide the `getCounter` cache, which immediately triggers a `useQuery` re-fetch.
-- `invalidate()` returns a Promise that is resolved once the new value of the counter is fetched.
-While we're waiting on this Promise in `incrementMutation.onSettled`, the value of `incrementMutation.isLoading` is going to be `true` until the new value of `counterQuery` is available.
+- `invalidate()` returns a Promise that gets resolved once the new value of the counter is fetched.
+While we're waiting on this Promise in `incrementMutation.onSettled`, the value of `incrementMutation.isLoading` is set to `true`, until the new value of `counterQuery` is available.
-- We use `{incrementMutation.isLoading}` to place the button in `disabled` state - this prevents the user from clicking the button multiple times, thus ensuring the same user can only increment the counter by one with each click.
+- We use `{incrementMutation.isLoading}` to place the button in `disabled` state - this prevents the user from clicking the button multiple times, ensuring the same user can only increment the counter by one with each click.

 Now that we have a `Counter` component, let's add a way to show it by creating a `src/pages/counter.astro` file with the following content: